Werden Abbey: Early modern times

 Problems arose after the Reformation, when the Vögte (lords protectors) of the abbey were the Protestant rulers of Brandenburg, who had inherited the neighbouring County of the Mark.

 The construction of Baroque abbey buildings, textile production and coal mining formed the economic basis of the territory of Werden in the 18th century.

-The end of the abbey
+End of the abbey

 During the secularization in 1803 the abbey and its territory became part of Prussia, but three years later it was incorporated into the Grand Duchy of Berg.
 In 1815 it became Prussian again, as part of the Rhine Province.

 The buildings are now used by the Folkwang Hochschule.